google/fully-homomorphic-encryption/transpiler/README.md

 Ultimately, both options output C++ code that operates on encrypted input.

-### TFHE testbench stage
+### FHE testbench stage

-Users of the library must write their own TFHE testbench for this stage.
+Users of the transpiler must write their own FHE testbench for this stage.

-The examples included in this library have testbenches that simulate a client-server interaction as described and illustrated below.
+The TFHE examples included in this repository have testbenches that simulate a client-server interaction as described and illustrated below.

 1. The client encodes the input data into individual bits.